GrinonBarrett/Taksidos/Core Rules/4=Goods and Services/Henchlings, Hirelings, Hired Hands, and Mercenaries.md

 ## Hired Hands
 Many adventurers will find themselves in need of additional support themselves, which can be found in the form of Hired Help.
-Though mercenary warrriors can be quite expensive, noncombatants can be secured for a reasonable fee and still provide much improvement to the experience.
+Though mercenary warriors can be quite expensive, noncombatants can be secured for a reasonable fee and still provide much improvement to the experience.
 The cost of a hired hand will vary by the cost of living, and so is multiplied just as the rent would be based on living conditions.
 An example of the various types of hired hand can be found below.
 Unless otherwise noted, an adventurer must also cover an employee's room and board.

 | Type | Cost per day | General Function |
 |-|-|-|